dwulff/text2sdg/README.md

 Meier, D. S., Mata, R., & Wulff, D. U. (2021). text2sdg: An open-source solution to monitoring sustainable development goals from text. arXiv. https://arxiv.org/abs/2110.05856

-Depending on the use of the package, also consider referencing the related article below.
+Depending on the use of the package, also consider referencing the following article.

-## Related article

 Wulff, Dirk U., Meier, Dominik S., & Mata, R. (2023).
 Using novel data and ensemble models to improve automated labeling of Sustainable Development Goals. arXiv. https://arxiv.org/abs/2301.11353